Accountable Care Organizations

 Duke-Margolis Faculty & Research Team

-Assistant Research Director, Health Care Transformation for Population Health, Social Needs, and Health Equity
+Research Director, Health Care Transformation for Social Needs and Health Equity

 Senior Team Member